davmirand/tuning_mod/README.md

  	can use to see what recommendations, if any, can be made based on the
 	current settings of the system.

-- 	**part 2* is a superset of part 1 and has 4 phases:
+- 	**part 2** is a superset of part 1 and has 4 phases:
 	* Starting
 	* Assessment (most of part 1)
 	* Learning
 	* Tuning

+Each part is independent of the other

 **Part 1**
+There are no known dependencies at this point.
+There are two relevant directories here:

+assess-tuning/
+packaging/